K1HT999/KThompsonCCRData/README.md

 | 2024 | 1 | 1.12% | 100.0% | 2024-09-01 |
 | 2025 | 3 | 0.54% | 66.7% | 2025-09-07, 2025-09-21, 2025-09-28 |

+This demonstrates that returns are not grouped strongly in a single year, but occur regularly over the entire trading period in a "relatively" even dispersion.

 Source table: [sep_ΔSurprise_strategy_by_year.csv](assets/tables/sep_ΔSurprise_strategy_by_year.csv)

 ## Execution Cost Stress

-The strategy was stressed with round-trip return haircuts.
+The strategy was stress-tested with round-trip cost modelling.
+The edge survived.

 | Cost assumption | Mean return | Hit rate | t-stat | Profit factor |
 |---|---:|---:|---:|---:|